-- (1) The Authorised Officer shall be given not less than at least 2 working days' notice prior to any burial. - (2) If such notice is not given, the burial may be delayed for such reasonable period of time as the Authorised Officer decides to enable the Authorised Officer to make the necessary arrangements. - (3) Any extra expenses incurred because of late notice shall be the responsibility of the funeral director or other person responsible for the management or control of the burial. - (4) An additional fee maybe charged where notice has been received less than 2 working days prior to burial.
+- 4.1 The Authorised Officer shall be given at least two (2) working days' notice prior to any burial. - 4.2 If such notice is not given, the burial may be delayed for such reasonable period of time as the Authorised Officer decides to enable the Authorised Officer to make the necessary arrangements. - 4.3 Any extra expenses incurred because of late notice shall be the responsibility of the funeral director or other person responsible for the management or control of the burial. - 4.4 An additional fee maybe charged where notice has been received less than two (2) working days prior to burial.